airtasker/spot/README.md

 ### `@specificError<T>`

-Define a known error for the endpoint. `@specificError` can be used multiple times to define multiple errors. `T` must be replaced with the response type when the error occurs, for example `@specificError<UnauthenticatedErrorResponse>`:
+Define a known error for the endpoint. `@specificError` can be used multiple times to define multiple errors. `T` must be replaced with the response type when the error occurs, for example `@specificError<UnauthorizedErrorResponse>`:

 ```TypeScript
   //...